wragge/hansard-language/data/words/modernisation-hofreps-1970/contexts.md

 * Men are afraid of where they will finish up as a result of **modernisation**.

 * 1 ) Has his attention been drawn to the statements made by Chinese Vice Premier Madame Chen Muhua at the National Press Club that China's trade in its **modernisation** program will follow practices such as (a) compensatory payments, which she defined as being payments with the products of the enterprises and (b) delaying payments for equipment.

+* That, in accordance with the  Public Works Committee Act  1969, it is expedient to carry out the following proposed work which was referred to the Parliamentary Standing Committee on Public Works and on which the committee has duly reported to Parliament: HMA Naval Dockyard, Williamstown, Vic- **Modernisation** of facilities, stage 2.

 * which are additional to or in replacement of items in the Services inventory and includes their handling equipment, machinery and initial range of spare pans; the **modernisation** and conversion of substantial items of equipment; the replacement of existing equipment, machinery and plant and store holdings with new types, the provision of additional items to increase stock levels and a small quantity for the study of techniques.